 Future Research

 Modelled meteorological fields along the fire front appear to support the idea that ACCESS-fire is capable of reproducing conditions conducive to ember storms.
 This is one term for when burning debris is lofted by winds and deposited downwind while still burning – spreading fire across regions even without connected fuel sources.
 This aspect of the meteorological modelling requires more work to assess whether the conditions are actually capable of lofting debris.
-Assessment will be performed using a particle dispersion model (most likely the The Met Office's Numerical Atmospheric-dispersion Modelling Environment) that can use ACCESS wind fields and can then track simulated debris.
+Assessment will be performed using a particle dispersion model (most likely the UK Met Office's Numerical Atmospheric-dispersion Modelling Environment) that can use ACCESS wind fields and can then track simulated debris.

 Further analysis and validation of PCB through detailed analysis of model output is desirable.
 Fire power output largely flows into fire plumes, which can lead to PCB, but what portion of the energy is transported this way and what portion is lost in other ways?